docs / schema / outcome-attribution

 • content_hash is a short stable hash for tracking attribution across refactors

-• Sessions that produce no code changes have attribution: null
+• Traces that produce no code changes have attribution: null

 Why Embed, Not Link